formcms/formcms/readme.md

 | **DisplayType** | EditTable  |
 | **Options**     | Lesson     |

-**Description:** When managing a course , you can manage lessons of this course.
+**Description:** When managing a course, you can manage lessons of this course.

 #### 3. **Course and Materials (Many-to-Many Relationship)**

 To establish a many-to-many relationship between the `Course` and `Material` entities, use a `Junction` attribute in the `Course` entity.
 This enables associating multiple materials with a single course.

 | **Attribute** | **Value**   |